snxd/interop-steam/README.md

 ## Steam Interop Example for DIRECT 5.1.9

 The steam interop example shows how to get information from the Steamworks API.
+It retrieves information such as whether or not the user is logged on, what their steam ID is, and what their session token is.
+The Javascript classes provided mirror the classes that the Steamworks API provides.

 ### Contents